eProsima/Integration-Service-docs/docs/transformdata.rst

 Data transformation
 ===================

-There are situations where two independent RTPS systems need to share information.
-Maybe those RTPS systems use different data types so there is not possible a direct communication.
+One of the most common issues during the integration of new systems is making them compatible with the ones that have been implemented in the current environment.
+Even using RTPS systems there could be situations where two data types cause that a direct communication isn't possible.
-In this scene is where *Integration Service*, and its ability transforming data, is useful and necessary.
+In this scene is where *Integration Service*, and its ability to transform data, is useful to adapt different data types to be compatible.
-We can define a function to make possible the understanding between the RTPS systems.

-Follow image shows the data flow throw transformation function.
+The following image shows the data flow throw transformation function.

 .. image:: TRANF_CASE.png
     :align: center